SpikyClip/SpikyClip.github.io/index.md

-I'm a bioinformatics data engineer working in Melbourne, Australia.
-I started out as a bioinformatics research assistant working on a rapidly-growing dataset that required me to learn more about data engineering best-practices to make our data lifecycle more manageable.
+Thoughts, tips, and musings on bioinformatics, data engineering, and statistics from a bioinformatics data engineer in Melbourne, Australia.